 Not Using Your Supermarket’s App

 Most grocery stores have free apps you can use to score supermarket savings on the go.
-The app is an easy way to clip digital coupons while you’re in the store — if you didn’t do it at home.
+The app is an easy way to keep track of digital coupons while you’re in the store — especially if you didn’t do it at home.

 Sometimes, stores offer personalized coupons on their apps based on your shopping history.
 For example, you might get an offer to save 67 percent on a particular produce item that’s not on sale otherwise, said Gault.
 “Some digital coupons are for free groceries, possibly something you were planning to buy anyway,” she said.